mirbyte/portapps-qBittorrent-updater/README.md

 # portapps.io qBittorrent updater

-This is an automatic updater for the [qBittorrent Portable from portapps](https://github.com/portapps/qbittorrent-portable) project.
+This is an automatic updater for the [qBittorrent Portable](https://github.com/portapps/qbittorrent-portable) project.
 It simplifies the process of keeping your portable qBittorrent installation up-to-date by automatically checking for new releases, downloading the latest version, and updating the necessary files.

 ### Usage
 1. Download the zip from the [Releases](https://github.com/mirbyte/portapps-qBittorrent-updater/releases) (in progress)